madflow/skate-ipsum/README.md

 Flags:
 -h, --help help for skate-ipsum
+-l, --lead lead with dolor sit amet
 -p, --paragraphs int number of paragraphs (default 10) -w, --width int print width (default 120)

-Use "skate [command] --help" for more information about a command.
+Use "skate-ipsum [command] --help" for more information about a command.
 ```

 ## Install the CLI